syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-OLE-Objects.md

 ## Get OLE Image data

-The below code snippet demonstrates how to get the OLE image data.
+The following code example demonstrates how to get the OLE image data.

 {% tabs %}